jacobtread/obsidian-timekeep/README.md

 ![Editing](images/editing.png)

-## 👀 How its stored
+## 👀 How it's stored

-This plugin is heavily inspired by [ObsidianSimpleTimeTracker](https://github.com/Ellpeck/ObsidianSimpleTimeTracker) (semi backwards compatible; some simple-time-tracker blocks can be renamed to timekeep), so the data for time tracking is stored as JSON within the `timekeep` code block.
+This plugin is heavily inspired by [ObsidianSimpleTimeTracker](https://github.com/Ellpeck/ObsidianSimpleTimeTracker) (semi backwards compatible; some simple-time-tracker blocks can be renamed to timekeep), the data for time tracking is stored as JSON within the `timekeep` code block.

 The time block start and stop times are stored as timestamps, making it possible for you to start your time tracker, then close Obsidian and have the tracking continue when you open it again.